temporalio/documentation/docs/java/testing-and-debugging.md

 }
 ```

+You can find all unit tests for the [Temporal Java samples](https://github.com/temporalio/samples-java) repository in [its test package](https://github.com/temporalio/samples-java/tree/master/src/test/java/io/temporal/samples).

+## Debugging

 In addition to writing unit and integration tests, debugging your Workflows is also a very
 valuable testing tool.
 You can debug your Workflow code using a debugger provided
 by your favorite Java IDE.